wp-plugins/customericare-livechat/readme.txt

 = What happens when I’m not online? =

-The chat box turns into a leave a message form where visitors can leave their e-mail and question.
+The chat box turns into a leave a message form where visitors can leave their e-mail and questions.

 = Can I use CustomerICare live chat outside of Wordpress? =